5 Skills You Can Teach Your Dog Through Play

 I’ll have Laika wait in another room as I hide carrots throughout the house, making sure to place them in some non-obvious spots such as under rugs and on chairs.
 Once I tell her to “find the treats” she’s off and running around like crazy.
 I don’t know why but she does not get sick of this game…ever.

 It’s a really simple way for dogs to hone in on their scent skills and solve problems.
 And in this case by solving problems I mean figuring out that there’s carrots hidden under my rug.

-For fearful or shy dogs building confidence may take longer.
-It’s still possible to work during play, and it’s definitely worth it.
+Just keep in mind that for fearful or shy dogs building confidence takes longer.
+It’s still possible, and it’s definitely worth it – it just takes a lot of patience and consistency.
 Each new situation that you create for your dog in a positive way will help them face new ones in the future.